 Knowing there is an ever growing need for entry level full-time technical talent, TechPoint will build off the success of the Xtern program and create a similar program designed to equip in-state college students with the industry relevant skills they need to land their dream job in software development, product management and other tech careers, serving to bridge the gap between college and career.

-Introducing Xtern Bootcamp, a 10-week program for college juniors who are pursuing computer-related degrees who have not yet had on-the-job experience in the field.
+Introducing Xtern Bootcamp, a 10-week program for college freshmen and sophomores who are pursuing computer-related degrees who have not yet had on-the-job experience in the field.

 APPLY NOW – Send your resume to email@example.com with the subject “Xtern Bootcamp!”

 “TechPoint is excited to launch Xtern Bootcamp because we know there are students who have a technical foundation, and Xtern Bootcamp can be the bridge they need to successfully navigate the transition from college to their career”,” said Sally Reasoner, Director of Talent Programs at TechPoint.
 “It’s a win-win dynamic for the students and employers.”

 Xtern Bootcamp will work to ensure career readiness for students by providing in-classroom learning and professional development workshops, giving them the skills they need to maximize their tech degree, while providing companies with the talent they need to scale fast.
 The goal of Xtern Bootcamp is to infuse a group of highly qualified students with the skills most relevant to industry need so that they can enter the workforce prepared to add value on day one.

 TechPoint has partnered with Fretless, an Indianapolis company that provides software development training and service, to host Xtern Bootcamp students and guide them through projects that mimic what they will encounter once they land that full-time career in tech.
 Indianapolis technology companies will have the opportunity to present and teach technologies relevant to their business, allowing students to ask questions and have a better understanding of the potential projects and opportunities available to them after graduation.